Status of QCD precision predictions for Drell-Yan rapidity distributions: Resummation

 where $\sigma_\mathrm{FO}$ is the fixed-order result, $d \sigma_\mathrm{res}/d q_T$ is the all-orders resummed fiducial $q_T$ spectrum, and $d \sigma_\mathrm{sing}/d q_T$ is its fixed-order expansion.
 The latter spectra can be computed by \texttt{SCETlib} using the settings of Ref.~\cite{Ebert:2020dfc}.
 The upper limit $q_T^\mathrm{off}$ of the integral is chosen high enough such that all profile scale functions (and thus the resummation) are turned off exactly at $q_T > q_T^\mathrm{off}$, and the resummed and singular cross sections cancel exactly beyond that point.
 In practice we pick $q_T^\mathrm{off} = 150 \,\text{GeV}$ such that this criterion is fulfilled even for the highest $m_{\ell\ell} \leq 150 \,\text{GeV}$ values that we keep.
 For our central choice of profile scale transition points, the resummation is actually fully off already for $q_T \geq 0.9 \, m_{\ell\ell}$.
 For most of the $Z$ resonance the cancellation is therefore exact much earlier.
 It is useful to further define the non-singular cross section

 The relevant physical settings and cuts on $Q \equiv m_{\ell\ell}$ and $Y \equiv Y_{\ell\ell}$ are given by the input file in App.~\ref{sec:appD}.
 Note that we always cut on the lepton pseudorapidities $|\eta_{\ell_1,\ell_2}| \leq 2.5$ in addition.
-The cuts on the lepton transverse momenta are given in Eqs.~(\ref{eq:cuts_asy}) and (\ref{eq:cuts_prod}) for staggered and product cuts, respectively.
+The cuts on the lepton transverse momenta are given in Eqs.~(\ref{eq:cuts_asy}) and (\ref{eq:cuts_prod}) for linear asymmetric and product cuts, respectively.